-A large section of women in both the working and non-working groups are married - 82% of working women and 87% of nonworking women.
-Around 47% of all respondents stated that they had quit work after marriage and childbirth.
+A large section of women in both the working and non-working groups are married - 82 per cent of working women and 87 per cent of non-working women.
+Around 47 per cent of all respondents stated that they had quit work after marriage and childbirth.

 Contrary to perception, marital status does not impose a direct bar on women's access to a working life.
 Rather, marital status and its associated reproductive roles mediate this access and the nature of work-life arrangements.
-Only 31% of the working respondents had worked prior to marriage.
-This means that for a good 69% of working women, the decision to work follows, and does not precede, marriage.
-Around 60% of the working respondents had worked prior to childbirth, implying that as much as 40% of working women decide to work only after getting married and having a child.
+Only 31 per cent of the working respondents had worked prior to marriage.
+This means that for a good 69 per cent of working women, the decision to work follows, and does not precede, marriage.
+Around 60 per cent of the working respondents had worked prior to childbirth, implying that as much as 40 per cent of working women decide to work only after getting married and having a child.

-In the non-working respondent pool, 16% had worked before marriage, and 11% had worked prior to childbirth.
-From the segment that said they had worked prior to childbirth, 60% stopped working after the birth of their child.
-Similarly, amongst the non-working respondents who worked prior to marriage, 57% stopped work after marriage.
-These numbers suggest the role played by the childcare workload in determining the nature of the female labour market supply.
+In the non-working respondent pool, 16 per cent had worked before marriage, and 11 per cent had worked prior to childbirth.
+From the segment that said they had worked prior to childbirth, 60 per cent stopped working after the birth of their child.
+Similarly, amongst the non-working respondents who worked prior to marriage, 57 per cent stopped work after marriage.
+These numbers suggest the role played by the care workload in determining the nature of the female labour market supply.